-In 2016, she began Whisky Jack Letterpress in the historic Grain Exchange Building in downtown Calgary, and in 2017, she spent her first month in Antarctica working as an expedition guide, lecturing on the natural and cultural history of the extreme south.
+In 2016, she began Whisky Jack Letterpress in the historic Grain Exchange Building in downtown Calgary, producing small works such as posters and broadsides.
+In 2017, she went back to her roots in biology and spent her first month in Antarctica working as an expedition guide, lecturing on the natural and cultural history of the extreme south.
 She remains an avid runner and bread maker.

 She lives in Calgary with her husband and three children.